-Buildings are responsible for an enormous amount of national energy use, resource consumption and greenhouse gas emissions.
-As the demand for more sustainable building options increases, green construction is becoming increasingly profitable and desirable within the U.S. construction market.
+Buildings are responsible for an enormous amount of global energy use, resource consumption and greenhouse gas emissions.
+As the demand for more sustainable building options increases, green construction is becoming increasingly profitable and desirable within the international construction market.

-Buildings account for almost 40 percent of national CO2 emissions and out-consume both the industrial and transportation sectors, but LEED-certified buildings have 34 percent lower CO2 emissions, consume 25 percent less energy and 11 percent less water, and have diverted more than 80 million tons of waste from landfills.
+In the United States alone, buildings account for almost 40 percent of national CO2 emissions and out-consume both the industrial and transportation sectors, but LEED-certified buildings have 34 percent lower CO2 emissions, consume 25 percent less energy and 11 percent less water, and have diverted more than 80 million tons of waste from landfills.
+1

 Green building is cost-effective

-- Upfront investment in green building makes properties more valuable, with an average expected increase in value of four percent.
-By virtue of lowered maintenance and energy costs the return on investment from green building is rapid: green retrofit projects are generally expected to pay for themselves in just seven years.
+- Upfront investment in green building makes properties more valuable, with an average expected increase in value of 4 percent.
+By virtue of lowered maintenance and energy costs the return on investment from green building is rapid: green retrofit projects are generally expected to pay for itself in just seven years.
+3

 The benefits of green building are expanding the market and breaking records